Learning to Efficiently Plan Robust Frictional Multi-Object Grasps: Necessary conditions for multi-object grasping

 \subsubsection{Multi-object grasp diameter}

-In prior work~\cite{Agboh-ISRR-2022} we defined the multi-object grasp diameter necessary condition.
+Prior work~\cite{Agboh-ISRR-2022} defined the multi-object grasp diameter necessary condition.
 We restate it here for completeness.
 Let $w_g (t)$ be the gripper width at time $t$.
-Let $b_{l}(t)$ be the shortest distance between $o^{s}_{0}$ and the left jaw, and $b_{r}(t)$ be the shortest distance between $o^{s}_{n_{o}-1}$ and the right jaw.
+Let $b_{l}(t)$ be the shortest distance between $o^{s}_{0}$ and the left jaw (where $o^{s}_{0}$ is the closest object to the left jaw), and $b_{r}(t)$ be the shortest distance between $o^{s}_{n_{o}-1}$ and the right jaw (where $o^{s}_{n_{o}-1}$ is the closest object to the right jaw).
 Then, the multi-object grasp diameter as a function of time is: $h(t) = w_{g}(t) - (b_{l}(t) + b_{r}(t))$.
 Let $h_{0}$ be the \textit{initial} multi-object grasp diameter at time $t_{0}$, and $h_{f}$ be the corresponding \textit{final} multi-object grasp diameter, at time $t_{f}$ when the grippers become stationary after closing.
 Given a group of $n_o$ objects, one can compute the minimum possible diameter $h^{*}_{f}$, such that any multi-object grasp must satisfy:

-In prior work [1], we computed $h^{*}_{f}$ for the frictionless case.
+Prior work \cite{Agboh-ISRR-2022} computed $h^{*}_{f}$ for the frictionless case.
 Here we provide a method to compute it for the frictional case.
 Specifically, we compute $d^{*}_{f_{i}}$ in Eq.~\ref{eq:multi-object-diameter-comp} by sampling $N_{s}$ contact points along an object's edge.
 Then, we generate all contact pairs resulting from these points.
 Next, we check if a contact pair is stable by ensuring that the left and right friction cones contain the line connecting the contact points.
 We pick $d^{*}_{f_{i}}$ as the stable contact pair with the minimum diameter.

 Note that given a group of $n_{o}$ objects, $h^{*}_{f}$ is smaller in the frictional case compared to the frictionless case.
 This allows for more multi-object grasps to satisfy the necessary conditions when friction is considered.
+We further note that these necessary conditions are independent of the contant area, given the Coulomb friction assumption.